What Is Furusato Nozei? A Guide for Company Employees

 Step 1.
 Calculate how much you can donate.

 You can use online Furusato Nozei calculators such as Furusato Tax.
-The website is in Japanese, but a browser translator can help you translate the page.
+I have yet to find a Furusato Nozei calculator in English, but a browser translator can help you translate the page.

 Step 2.
 Choose a site to make your donation.